TypQxQ/Klipper_ToolChanger/README.md

 Then restart Klipper to pick up the extensions.

 ## To do:
-* Change virtual tools code.
+* Add virtual tools select code.
 * Add selectable automatic calculation of active times based on previous times.
 Ex:
   * Mean Layer time Standby mode. - Save time at every layerchange and at toolchange set to mean time of last 3 layers *2 or at last layer *1.5 with a Maximum and a minimum time.
 Needs to be analyzed further.
   * Save the time it was in Standby last time and apply a fuzzfactor.
 Put tool in standby and heatup with presumption that next time will be aproximatley after the same time as last. +/- Fuzzfactor.
-* Implement Fan Scale.
-Can change fan scale for diffrent materials or tools from slicer at toolchange.
-Maybe max and min too?
 * Save pressure avance per tool to be restored on toolchange.
 Also between virtual tools.
 Check Slicer output first if this is needed or can be put in Filament custom gcode.

 ## Configuration requirements